 - The main aim of these companies is to provide charities and the welfare of society.
 But they are different from each other, let’s see

-- The trust can be terminated buy section 8 company can be dissolved anytime.
+- The trust can be terminated but the section 8 company can be dissolved at any time.

-- There is no need to file an annual return but it is mandatory for a company to file an annual return.
+- There is no need to file an annual return but a company must file an annual return.

-- The incentives granted for trust are low compared to section 8 company.
+- The incentives granted for trust are low compared to section 8 companies.

 - The duration for the formation of trust is 10-15 days, but for section 8 company it requires 60-75 days of the time period